 April 2017 LTRG City Council Report

-posted about 1 month ago by WeedLTRG from Weed Long Term Recovery Group
+posted over 4 years ago by WeedLTRG from Weed Long Term Recovery Group

 The LTRG Case Management and Volunteer Coordinator continue to assist in matching available resources and volunteer help to ensure fairness and prevent duplication of services for those households affected by the 2014 Boles Fire.
 Together with the field Construction Coordinator, these folks have been the backbone of a strong recovery in Weed as recognized by the Weed Chamber of Commerce.
 In March, we hosted three college teams from around the country who worked hard on private and Siskiyou Habitat 4 Humanity house projects.
 They were treated to a luncheon prepared for them by the Weed Elementary students from the Green Team cooking class.
 Two groups (32 workers) are scheduled for April visits; May 7th, the 30+ team from Lafayette /Orinda Presbyterian Church will be returning doing much work to move many remaining projects in the burned area forward.